 Now you can invite all your new parents to join Classlist, but we recommend inviting existing parents who haven't joined yet too.

-The easiest way to do this is for the school to paste in a full email list of all current parents to invite and pre-approve them.
+The easiest way to do this is for the school to upload a csv file with the emails of all current parents to invite and pre-approve them.
 The system will not re-invite anyone who is a member, as it will detect them.
 Your school can invite all the parents under GDPR.
 Schools that invite parents this way see fantastic sign up rates to Classlist!

 For more info on inviting parents see here.